Kids ages 11 to 14 need to go to the doctor or nurse for a “well-child visit” once a year.

 - Clearer sense of right and wrong

-This is also a time when some children may start showing signs of depression or eating problems.
+This is also a time when some kids may start showing signs of depression or eating disorders.

 What are some of the physical changes my child will go through?